 About the Recruit Ratings

 Our recruit ratings debuted in 2022.
 Years ago, we maintained a women's "Recruitable Database", with scores, skills, videos and club information.
 We shut that system down due to the effort required to maintain it and to focus solely on our core mission of covering NCAA Gymnastics.
 At the time, we did not attempt to rank or rate recruits.
-Scores and video were not as widely available as they are today, and therefore fair comparisons were not feasible.
+Scores and video were not as widely available as they are today, and therefore fair evaluations were not feasible.
 Today, thanks to Instagram and YouTube, recruits from all over the world are able to publish training and competition videos on a regular basis.
 Online coverage of competitions are available from around the world, with both video and results available.
-The widespread availability of this information has made modern recruit rankings possible.
+The widespread availability of this information has made recruit ratings possible.

-Our goal in creating this system was to provide ratings similar to what is available in other sports, but to base these ratings as much as possible on a non-subjective methodology, using transparent criteria and publicly available data whenever possible.
-Although gymnastics and the recruiting process itself is subjective, we wanted to create a system that depends less on a rater's subjective perception and instead on measurable and observable facts and data.
+Our goal in creating this system was to provide ratings similar to what is available in other sports, but to base these ratings as much as possible on a non-subjective methodology, using transparent criteria and publicly available data, whenever possible.
+Although gymnastics and the recruiting process itself is subjective, we wanted to create a system that depends less on an individual rater's subjective perception and instead on measurable and observable facts and data.
 We started from taking the same criteria we have been using to assess each team's Recruiting Class in our annual ranking.
 However, for the first time, we have formally encoded the criteria in a set of rules, with the intent to minimize subjectivity.

-The coaching staffs at different schools have different weights they apply various criteria which they use to assess potential student-athletes.
+The coaching staffs at different schools have different weights they apply to the various criteria which they use to assess potential student-athletes.
 A single rating system can't possibly reflect all of these different priorities.
-Instead, we focus here on results from competitions, scores achieved, skill level, execution, injury/competition history, consistency and recent and current performance trend.
+Instead, we focus here on results from competitions, scores achieved, skill level, execution, injury/competition history, consistency and her recent performance trend.
 There are gymnastics criteria that all coaches tend to look to some degree in their potential recruits.
 However, additional important criteria such as grades, motivation, leadership, and team fit are too specialized or impossible to fully assess in an observational rating system.